LeGmask/portfolio/src/content/helloWorld.en.md

   synopsis: "Hello World",
   lang: "EN",
   image: false,
-};
+}
+---

 # Hello World !
-This is MDX
+This is markdown :uk:

-> MDX is a JSX in Markdown loader, parser, and renderer for ambitious projects.
+> I've decided to move from mdx to remark, thing is it's more easy and $10^9$ times powerfull